Sabirah42/Serverless_CICD/README.md

 ## Set up the Serverless backend

-Now that automatic deployment of the static site works, the next task is to make it dynamic by building a backend that the frontend site can make requests to.
+Now that automatic deployment of the static site works, the next task is to make it dynamic by building a backend to which the frontend site can make requests.

 > :warning: Before moving on to this task, make sure you have successfully deployed your HTML files to your S3 Bucket.